kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/emr/README.md

     * Export notebooks from EMR Studio
     * Import notebooks into SageMaker Unified Studio

 a.
-Upload the entire folder to the MaxDome project's CodeCommit repository:
+Upload the entire folder to the Sagemaker Unified Studio project's CodeCommit repository:

 ```
 import os